Complete guide for employee benefits:

 There are no restrictions on spend and no requirement for receipts.
 The exemption doesn't apply to employees that choose to work from home.

-Business Expenses (which are also benefits!)
+Business expenses (which are also benefits!)

 Staff Entertainment